You will come across a lot of questions, you need to follow a robust mobile app development lifecycle to understand how to create an app such as:

 We have a few Mobile Analytics tools, which can certainly help in this process:

 - Google Analytics

 With the help of Data Analytics, Data Science, and predictive analytics coming, you can devise the strategies to make your app highly marketable.

-This is the last but not the least step to develop a successful mobile app.
-Unfortunately, most people don’t pay much attention on this aspect, but let us assure you, this step can be a make-or-break point for the success of your mobile app.
+This is the last but not the least step for creating a successful mobile app.
+Unfortunately, most people don’t pay much attention to this aspect, but let us assure you, this step can be a make-or-break point for the success of your mobile app.
 If you made a good app but don’t market it well, then it is going to be doomed.